How Big Is 25 Cubic Yards? See The Shocking Size That Could Save Your Next Project

 Issue Why It Matters Simple Fix

 Temperature‑dependent slump Hot weather can cause a mix to set faster, leading to waste if you over‑order.
-Here's the thing — Use tight‑fitting forms and seal joints with release agents.
+That's why Order a slightly cooler mix or schedule delivery for early morning.

 Sub‑grade preparation A poorly compacted base will settle, increasing the required depth after the pour.
 Compact the soil to at least 95 % Proctor density before the first concrete pass.